About Vision of Hope

 PCAR partnered with former Pennsylvania First Lady Michele Ridge to raise funds to provide these resources.
 We kicked off our efforts with the Vision of Hope Gala, and have hosted this black-tie optional affair each year since.

 The Vision of Hope Gala is an elegant event that features a silent and live auction, dinner and dancing, and a moving program featuring survivor speakers and champions for children.
-This year's Gala will be April 2, 2016 at the Hershey Lodge beginning at 6 p.m.
-Tickets can be by calling 1-800-692-7445, ext.
-150. We hope you will join us to have some fun while supporting something so serious.
+Our next Gala will be held April 1, 2016 at the Hershey Lodge.
+We hope you will join us to have some fun while supporting a worthwhile cause.

 Message from Michele Ridge